rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 ### What the Heck Is the SpringExtension Used For?

 I've seen a lot of confusion recently about the SpringExtension.
 When failing to get the context configuration for a test right, some developers randomly throw `@ExtendWith(SpringExtension.class)` to their test classes to (hopefully) get their tests running.
 With this blog post, I want to shed some light on the SpringExtension and its usage when testing Spring Boot application.

-At the end of this article, you'll understand when, why, and how to use this extension.
+At the end of this section, you'll understand when, why, and how to use this extension.
 TL;DR: The `SpringExtension` enables seamless integration of JUnit Jupiter tests with Spring's TestContext framework.
 Most of the time, you don't need to explicitly register the SpringExtesion, as all Spring Boot test slice annotations already do this.

 #### What's a JUnit Jupiter Extension Used For?